oehf/ipf/boot/ipf-spring-boot-starter/src/site/markdown/index.md

     </dependency>
 ```

-Next to `ipf-spring-boot-starter`, there available starter modules are:
+Apart from `ipf-spring-boot-starter`, the available starter modules are:

 | Starter module                                                               | Purpose |
 |------------------------------------------------------------------------------|------------------------------